Updated July 8th, 2021

 Please note the differing hours for each ride.

-The Slotzilla zipline only runs on weekends.
-It’s currently available to ride Friday – Sunday, from 5 PM to 1 AM.
+The Slotzilla zipline is currently available to ride Thursday – Sunday, from Noon to 2 AM.

 Zip Lines Just Outside of Las Vegas

-(Please note: this zipline also remains temporarily closed).
+(Please note: As of this update, this zipline remains temporarily closed).

 Boulder City is small town near Lake Mead, 27 miles from the Las Vegas Strip.
 There’ll you find the Flightlinez Zipline at Bootleg Canyon, which is a desert hiking and mountain biking area just north of Boulder City.